 For details on eligibility and to download the voucher application form, visit the Department of Health and Ageing website.

-Canberra Audiology offers services for clients with funding from the National Disability Insurance Scheme (NDIS).
+Canberra Audiology offers services for clients with funding from the National Disability Insurance Scheme (NDIS) that are “self-managed” and “plan-managed”.
 Levels of funding are individual to clients depending on the plan that is developed for them by the NDIS.
 For more information visit the NDIS website or speak with your NDIS plan manager.

 Medicare rebates are applicable for audiology referrals from Ear, Nose and Throat specialists or Neurologists.
 Unfortunately GP referrals are not accepted by Medicare.